adamschmalhofer/gtw/README.md

     git config gtw.repository /path/to/taskwarrior-repository
     git config gtw.branch tasks
     git config gtw.command task
+    git config gtw.taskdata-var-name TASKDATA

 If gtw.repository is unset, the taskwarrior repository will be created in .git/task.

 If gtw.branch is unset, tasks branch will be used by default.

 If gtw.command is unset, task will be used by default.

+If gtw.taskdata-var-name is unset, TASKDATA will be used by default.
+You won't want to change this if you use taskwarrior.
+This changes the variable name that is used to pass the path to the directory that the command uses for its files.

 Usage
 -----